ekotik/ranger-async/README.md

 ```

 This also saves a list of all installed files to `install_log.txt`, which you can
-use to uninstall ranger.
+use to uninstall ranger-async.

 Getting Started
 ---------------
-After starting ranger, you can use the Arrow Keys or `h` `j` `k` `l` to
+After starting ranger-async, you can use the Arrow Keys or `h` `j` `k` `l` to
 navigate, `Enter` to open a file or `q` to quit.
 The third column shows a
 preview of the current file.
 The second is the main column and the first shows
 the parent directory.

-Ranger can automatically copy default configuration files to `~/.config/ranger`
+Ranger-Async can automatically copy default configuration files to `~/.config/ranger-async`
 if you run it with the switch `--copy-config=( rc | scope | ... | all )`.
-See `ranger --help` for a description of that switch.
+See `ranger-async --help` for a description of that switch.
 Also check
-`ranger/config/` for the default configuration.
+`ranger_async/config/` for the default configuration.

 Going Further
 ---------------
-* To get the most out of ranger, read the [Official User Guide](https://github.com/ranger/ranger/wiki/Official-user-guide).
+* To get the most out of ranger-async, read the [Official User Guide](https://github.com/ranger/ranger/wiki/Official-user-guide).
 * For frequently asked questions, see the [FAQ](https://github.com/ranger/ranger/wiki/FAQ%3A-Frequently-Asked-Questions).
 * For more information on customization, see the [wiki](https://github.com/ranger/ranger/wiki).